 What is Included?

-For a Planning Appointment
+For a Registration Packet

 DAY 1 - ARRIVE

+Our flight from Tampa to Havana will take about one hour.
 Once in Havana, we will be on our way to our Bed and Breakfast to drop off our luggage; next we take a panoramic tour of the city and have lunch in Old Havana.
 After lunch, we head back to our B&B to check-in.
 You will have free time to relax before we will gather for a welcome dinner.

 DAY 2 - VISUAL ARTS